The “Bubble Car”

 bought and she confirms this.

-The car still has the complete original tool kit with the Elora tools,
+The car still has the complete tool kit with the Elora tools,

 Shelley jack, top, side curtains, hardtop, key fob from Shelby, original